Clinical Family Specialist (Family Strengthening Program)

 - Outgoing personality and an ability to develop strong professional relationships within DC youth serving community

 Reporting to the FSP Program Manager, this is a full time, exempt level position with non-traditional hours to include evenings and weekends.
-All candidates must possess a valid Driver’s License, pass the required DC clearances (and other states as applicable) and provide any additional information regarding previous records, if necessary.
+All candidates must possess a valid Driver’s License, clean driving record, pass the required DC clearances (and other states as applicable) and provide any additional information regarding previous records, if necessary.

 To apply, please submit a cover letter, resume and desired salary.